 |The lovers of Red River|

 She would work again with Canadian actor John Ireland, whom she met on the set of Red River, quite a number of times.
 She would, in fact, marry him one week after her marriage to Haymes stormily ended.
-I suspect there was a little Star Is Born working its way into their relationship.
 His career had hit a bumpy period and hers was taking off because everyone noticed her after Red River.

 One of those who noticed was the mighty John Ford, director of